-The code runs on a Raspberry Pi, which also means it is not required to plug or open the original USB key on a computer.
+The code runs on a Raspberry Pi (a small hardware device), which also means it is not required to plug or open the original USB key on a computer.
+CIRCLean can be seen as kind of air gap between the untrusted USB key and your operational computer.

 Unplug the device: